 REDUCING OUR FOOTPRINT

 We’ve reduced our carbon footprint by using longer lorries.
 This enables us to carry more products to our customers.
-So far, we’ve saved over 250,000 road miles and hundreds tonnes of CO2.
+So far, we’ve saved a minimum of 770,000 road miles since 2013.

 Currently over 99% of all McCain food waste is recycled into animal feed, by-products or renewable energy.
 Through our partnership with food redistribution charity, FareShare, we also donate surplus products, which helps local communities, as well as helping us to control our food waste.
-Since our partnership began in 2013, we have donated the equivalent of 100,000 meals.
+Since our partnership began in 2013, we have donated the over 118,0000 meals.

 At McCain, we know that good people are the key ingredient to a successful business.
 In the UK we have over 1,600 employees who help us to produce some of the nation’s favourite potato products.